-I have a small collection of cameras that are often describe as ‘point & shoot’.
-Amongst them, I have a Kodak Instamatic 33.
+I HAVE A small collection of cameras that are often described in photography manuals as ‘point & shoot’.
+Amongst them, there is a Kodak Instamatic 33.
 An easy-loading 126 film cartridge camera produced between 1968 and 1973.
 I particularly love the family photos my Mum made with this camera in the 1970s.
 The ‘errors’ of composition and exposure are my favourites.
-They form the beginning of my fascination with the ‘snapshot’ and my own examination of the endless rules that bookend the question ‘but how can I take a better photograph?’.
+They form the beginning of my fascination with the ‘snapshot’ and my own examination of the endless rules that bookend the question ‘how can I take a better photograph?’.

 Lessons about light

 I think you can learn a surprising amount from a simple point & shoot; lessons about light, composition, line, tone, subject.
 From there you may want to know more about aperture, shutter speed, focus and depth of field.
 The fine technical details needed for you to become the friend who knows a thing or two about photography.
 From here, perhaps you buy a different camera.
 You raid your bank account for a few more pounds to go get yourself an SLR or Medium Format or Large Format, depending on your budget, intention and vision.
 I think it’s wise though to take a brief moment from all the excitement and consider what it is you want from all this creative activity?
 The world is full of photographs stitched into the fabric of our lives both digitally and in film.
 The capacity now to share our best, worst, finest and most humiliating moments through social media is so vast and dense it can feel as if we’re simply adding to the weight rather than pondering our own unique vision.